vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 This blog focuses more on the user part of the attack simulation and is an extension of the Microsoft Learn documentation, which already provides a good explanation of how to set up the attack simulation in the Defender portal.
 We will definitely have a summary of the configuration part as well.

-## Start using MDO's attack simulation training
+## Requirements
+### 1: Required license
+All target users must have a ***Microsoft Defender for Office 365 Plan 2*** (add-on licenses or included in subscriptions such as Microsoft 365 E5).

-### Step 1: Report message button
+### 2: Report message button
 You should start by giving your users the ability to report email messages, which is also necessary for this attack simulation training.
 To do so, you can activate the:
 - [Built-in Report button](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/submissions-user-reported-messages-custom-mailbox?view=o365-worldwide#use-the-microsoft-defender-portal-to-configure-user-reported-settings) (Outlook on the web)
 - [Microsoft Report Message or Report Phishing add-ins](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/submissions-users-report-message-add-in-configure?view=o365-worldwide#get-the-report-message-add-in) (all Outlook platforms)

 Reported messages appear in the [User Reported](https://security.microsoft.com/reportsubmission?viewid=user) section of the Submissions page, your reporting mailbox, and are visible in the simulation report.

-### Step 2: Required permissions
+### 3: Required permissions
 Required role: [Attack Simulation Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#attack-simulation-administrator)

 Users in this role can handle every facet of attack simulations, including creation, launch, scheduling, and result review.
 They have full access to all simulations within the tenant.

 The role is available in the [Microsoft Defender](https://security.microsoft.com/emailandcollabpermissions) portal or in Entra ID (e.g. through PIM).

+### 4: Remove external tagging for the notification email
+Once the user clicked on the link and/or logged on to the phishing site, they received an email from `notification@attacksimulationtraining.com`.
+Exclude this email address or domain from your external tagging configuration (Exchange Online mail flow rules or Exchange Online’s External Email Tagging Feature).

-### Step 3: Creating an attack simulation training
+## Creating an attack simulation training
-After the report button is implemented, you can begin creating an attack simulation training in the [Microsoft Defender Portal](https://security.microsoft.com/attacksimulator).
+After the requirements are set, you can begin creating an attack simulation training in the [Microsoft Defender Portal](https://security.microsoft.com/attacksimulator).
 You have the option to:
 - [Simulate a phishing attack](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-simulations)
   - These simulations test your security policies and practices, as well as train your employees to increase their awareness and decrease their susceptibility to attacks.
 - [Using automated flows for Attack simulation](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-simulation-automations)